Italian Socialist Party: Early years

 Filippo Turati was one of the founders of the party.

 The PSI was founded on 14 August 1892 as the Party of Italian Workers (Partito dei Lavoratori Italiani) by delegates of several workers' associations and parties, notably including the Italian Workers' Party and the Milanese Socialist League.
 It was part of a wave of new socialist parties at the end of the 19th century and had to endure persecution by the Italian government during its early years.
 It modelled on the Social Democratic Party of Germany.
-While in Sicily the Fasci Siciliani were spreading as a popular movement of democratic and socialist inspiration, the party was celebrating on 8 September 1893 its second congress in Reggio Emilia and changed its name to the Socialist Party of Italian Workers (Partito Socialista dei Lavoratori Italiani).
+While in Sicily the Fasci Siciliani were spreading as a popular movement of democratic and socialist inspiration, the party celebrated its second congress in Reggio Emilia on 8 September 1893 and changed its name to the Socialist Party of Italian Workers (Partito Socialista dei Lavoratori Italiani).
 During the third congress on 13 January 1895 in Parma, it decided to adopt the name of Italian Socialist Party and Filippo Turati was elected its secretary.

 At the start of the 20th century, the PSI chose not to strongly oppose the governments led by five-time prime minister Giovanni Giolitti.
 This conciliation with the existing governments and its improving electoral fortunes helped to establish the PSI as a mainstream Italian political party by the 1910s.
 Despite the party's improving electoral results, the PSI remained divided into two major branches, the Reformists and the Maximalists.
 The Reformists, led by Filippo Turati, were strong mostly in the unions and the parliamentary group.
 The Maximalists, led by Costantino Lazzari, were affiliated with the London Bureau of socialist groups, an international association of left-wing socialist parties.
 In 1912, the Maximalists led by Benito Mussolini prevailed at the party convention, which led to the split of the Italian Reformist Socialist Party.
 In 1914, the party obtained good success in local elections, especially in the industrialised northern Italy, and Mussolini became leader of the City Council of Milan.
 During the First World War, Italian Socialists found themselves in positions enabling them to influence economic and social legislation.
 From 1912 to 1914, Mussolini headed up the pro-Bolshevik wing of the PSI who purged moderate or reformist socialists.